jhurray/JHPullToRefreshKit/README.md

 ##<a name="subclassing"></a>Subclassing JHRefreshControl

 **JHRefreshControl** is an abstract base class, which means there are some functions you need to override.
 The following methods must be implemented or your app will crash.
-You can find a section of code to copy and paste in *JHRefreshControl.h* with all the methods for your .m file.
+You can find a section of code to copy and paste in [AbstractFunctionsCopyandPaste.txt](./JHPullToRefreshKit/AbstractFunctionsCopyandPaste.txt) with all the methods for your .m file.

+A great example can be found in [ColorChangeRefreshControl.m](./JHPullToRefreshExampleProj/JHPullToRefreshExampleProj/ColorChangeRefreshControl.m)

 ####Abstract Class Methods:
 ```objective-c